Everything Harmony

 Everything Harmony is the fourth studio album by American rock band the Lemon Twigs, released on May 5, 2023, through Captured Tracks.
 It was self-produced by the band and received positive reviews from music critics.
 Starting in January, the album was preceded by the singles "Corner of My Eye", "Any Time of Day", "In My Head", and "Every Day is the Worst Day of My Life".

 Composition and recording

 According to band member Michael D'Addario, the Lemon Twigs constructed Everything Harmony around several ballads that his brother Brian wrote.
 In another interview, Michael said, "Brian had composed these haunting melodies, and it felt appropriate to write lyrics that were delicate and revealing."
-Among the artists the band cited for musical inspiration on Everything Harmony were the Beach Boys, Arthur Russell, Simon and Garfunkel, Curtis Mayfield, and the Left Banke; reviewers also noted influence from the Bee Gees, the Byrds, James Taylor, and Teenage Fanclub.
+Among the artists the band cited for musical inspiration on Everything Harmony were the Beach Boys, Arthur Russell, Simon and Garfunkel, Curtis Mayfield, the Left Banke and Television in addition to more contemporary influences such as the Pastels and Elliott Smith that, in Michael's view, 'used certain melodies that I just don't think people before that were using'; reviewers also noted influence from the Bee Gees, the Byrds, James Taylor, and Teenage Fanclub.

 Everything Harmonys early sessions took place in Manhattan's Music Building, which proved unsuitable for recording the album's acoustic ballads.
 The brothers then relocated to Hyde Street Studios in San Francisco to finish recording the album.